Reetabass/Reetabass/README.md

 ### Embedded Systems | Software Engineering | UTS

 I'm a **Software Engineering student** at the University of Technology Sydney, specializing in **Embedded Systems**, **Low-Level Programming**, and **Software Development**.

-My focus is on building real-world microcontroller projects that interface hardware and software together using C, C++, and modern development tools.
-I enjoy working close to the hardware layer: designing real-time systems, building protocol implementations, and exploring Linux-based networking tools.
-My long-term goal is to contribute to low-level system development and Linux kernel-level work.

 ---

 ### How to reach me